About accessing your organization via Azure AD

 Azure DevOps Services

-In this article, learn about controlling access to your organization via Azure Active Directory (Azure AD).
+Learn about controlling access to your organization via Azure Active Directory (Azure AD).
 If your organization was created with a Microsoft account, connect your organization to your Azure Azure AD.
 Sign in to Azure DevOps Services with the same username and password that you use with your Microsoft services.
 Enforce policies for accessing your team's critical resources and key assets.

 To use existing on-premises identities with Azure DevOps, you can integrate directories with Azure AD by using Azure AD Connect.
 To switch your organization to another directory, learn how to change your directory in Azure AD.